 The South Geelong to Waurn Ponds Duplication project will deliver more frequent and reliable services and better stations for passengers on Victoria’s busiest regional rail line.

 The project is part of the Australian and Victorian governments’ more than $1 billion investment in the staged upgrade of the Geelong Line.

 The project will deliver the critical upgrades between South Geelong and Waurn Ponds to enable 5 train services per hour during peak hours, and 3 per hour off peak for Marshall and Waurn Ponds stations.

 The project includes:

 - upgrading South Geelong and Marshall stations with improved facilities and accessibility.
-This will include new station buildings, forecourts and second platforms.
-There are also plans for accessible pedestrian overpasses, more shelter and better wayfinding.
+This will include new station buildings, forecourts and second platforms, more shelter and better wayfinding.

 - more than 5km of new walking and cycling paths linking to existing trails and paths.
 This will create a continuous connection between South Geelong and Waurn Ponds.

 - signalling upgrades between South Geelong and Waurn Ponds

 - new green open spaces and urban design improvements

 - a business case to determine the infrastructure required to deliver more services.
 This will explore upgrades to the rail tunnel between Geelong and South Geelong and the rail line over the Barwon River.